neiljeffries/dsi-service/README.md

 ## Compile into a Windows .exe file

-In PowerShell or CMD, navigate the the directory containing DSI-service.py & config.json files, then run one of the following commands, depending on your preference:
+In PowerShell or CMD, navigate to the directory containing DSI-service.py & config.json files, then run one of the following commands, depending on your preference:

 Create a folder with all files, config.json file is externally configurable.
 (Recommended)